0nF1REy/0nF1REy/README.md

 <h3 align="center">I'm a Systems Development Technician Student! 🧑‍💻 🛠️</h3>

-<i>I'm 20-year-old from Itapeva, SP, Brazil.
-I’m a Technical Systems Development student at ETEC Dr. Demétrio Azevedo Junior and a future Technical Nurse.
-Passionate about programming, I enjoy creating innovative solutions .
-Check out my projects to see how I’m turning ideas into applications!</i>
+<i>I'm a technology enthusiast, self-taught, and driven by curiosity—constantly seeking to improve my skills and share knowledge.
+My goal is to specialize in systems development, with a focus on creating scalable, efficient, and socially meaningful solutions.
+I believe in the power of technology as a tool for transformation and strive to contribute to projects that combine innovation, accessibility, and positive impact.
+Through my GitHub repositories, I share functional solutions to real-world challenges, reflecting my commitment to continuous learning, technical excellence, and building a smarter, more collaborative future.</i>

 - 🔭 Studying a technical course in Systems Development
-- 🌱 CSS | HTML | JS
+- 📘 Also pursuing a technical degree in Nursing
+- 💡 Passionate about solving real-world problems through code
+- 🧠 Constantly learning new technologies and improving my skills
+- 👨‍🔬 Interested in the intersection of technology and healthcare
+- 🧰 Exploring multiple programming languages and tools
+- 🌐 Building and publishing web-based projects
+- 🤝 Open to collaboration and learning from the developer community

 ## 💼 projects